Article

 Do this

-Use sweat as a sign you got hot or dehydrated.
-Judge fat loss with trend weight, measurements, food intake, and training consistency.
+Use sweat as a sign you got hot and lost fluid.
+Judge fat loss with trend weight, waist or photos, food intake, training consistency, and enough time for real tissue change.

 The claim sounds convincing because sweat feels like work and the scale can move right after a hot workout.
-But that quick move is usually fluid, not fat.
+That immediate drop is usually fluid, not fat, and it can reverse as soon as you rehydrate and eat normally.

 Practical explanation